lukaszstefanowski97/bookApp/README.md

         "isbn": "1234567898765"
     }

 This app is also running on Docker.
-Please type the command below to build your docker image:
+Please type the command below (only if you build a project first) to build your docker image:
-(you have to to this after building a project with mvn clean install)

         docker build -t bookapp .